 Christian Butterfield works at the intersection of painting and mass media.
-His early portraits situate the human figure within an abstract aesthetic incorporating collage elements.
+He situates his subjects within an abstract aesthetic incorporating collage elements.
 Using Time magazine as a source, he embeds text or image extracts into the painting to comment, often with humour or sarcasm, on contemporary society.